StephenFike/README-generator/README.md

 - [Questions](#questions)

 ## Installation
 Clone the repository.
-Be sure to run 'npm install' before using the generator..
+Be sure to run 'npm install' before using the generator.

 ## Usage
 To use, run 'node app.js' in your terminal and follow the prompts.